mlund/webtest/_pages/energy.md

 `high`          | Higher corner $$[x,y,z]$$
 $$f_i$$         | $$\sum_{\alpha\in \{x,y,z\} } (\delta r_{i,\alpha})^2 $$

-where $$\delta r$$ are distances to the confining, cuboidal faces defined by the point `low` whose elements must be smaller than or equal to the corresponding elements of the point `high`.
+where $$\delta r$$ are distances to the confining, cuboidal faces.
+Note that the elements of `low` must be smaller than or equal to the corresponding elements of `high`.